 If you’re looking for white sand beaches, turquoise waters, and a laid-back vibe, then Barbados and Turks and Caicos have it all.
 However these islands are quite different.

-Choosing whether to visit Barbados or Turks and Caicos for that once-in-a-lifetime holiday or honeymoon destination can therefore be difficult.
+Choosing whether to visit Barbados or Turks and Caicos for that once-in-a-lifetime holiday or honeymoon can therefore be difficult.
 Having visited both, we compare them below, and show you what each has to offer.

 For tourists looking to sunbathe and swim, the Turks and Caicos archipelago with its 40 beautiful islands and cays is the natural choice.
 The beaches in this island nation are arguably some of the best in the Caribbean too, and with 242 miles of coastline – compared to Barbados’ 60 miles – there’s many to choose from.
 The swimming water in Turks and Caicos is unrivaled as well.

-While Turks and Caicos wins when it comes to beaches, Barbados does have a lot more to do when it comes to excursions – such as visiting a rum distillery, museums, and even live sport.
+While the Turks and Caicos wins when it comes to beaches, Barbados does have a lot more to do when it comes to excursions – such as visiting a rum distillery, museums, and even live sport.

 The infrastructure and public bus system in Barbados is also very good.
 That means you can get from beach to beach, town to town, in Barbados a lot easier and cheaper than in Turks and Caicos.
 In fact that is one of the reasons Barbados makes our list of five cheapest Caribbean islands.

 Below we show you some of the scenery you should expect in each country.
-We then compare the culture and nightlife in both – spoiler alert: they are very different!
+We then compare the culture and nightlife in both.
+Spoiler alert: they are very different!

 Barbados is perfect for sun, sea, and sand, but the island itself can be easily explored within a week.

 However you can find turquoise water and golden sandy beaches up and down Barbados.
 One of our favorites is Bottom Bay.
-It’s not a great swimming spot, but it’s secluded, romantic, and with swaying palm trees it has a real desert island feel to it.
+It’s not a great swimming spot, but it’s secluded, romantic, and with swaying palm trees it has a real deserted island feel to it.

 Barbados’ teeming sea-life can also be viewed when out and about swimming and snorkeling.
 Bell Buoy reef, near Accra Beach is the perfect place to spot angel fish and parrot fish.
 A great underwater camera – such as this one – is a must.